Ladette to Lady: Series Reunion

 In the final episode the principal and vice principal travelled to Australia to catch up with five of the participants three months after the graduation.
 Zoe had started volunteering at an animal centre in Adelaide and had sorted out her alcohol problem, Sarah got a new job, and Nicole quit her old job and was about to start a horticultural course, but Kristyn and Skye had not seemed to change.

 Controversy

 Series Four brought with it controversy in several members of the support cast quitting filming or being fired.
-Reports in The Daily Telegraphs Mandrake gossip column stated that Charles Lush, a self-styled baron, who appeared as the school governor, was asked by RDF Media, the production company, to quit filming after they found his name on list of British National Party members during filming for the series.
+Reports in The Daily Telegraphs Mandrake gossip column stated that Charles Lush, a self-styled baron, who appeared as the school governor, was asked by RDF Media, the production company, to quit filming after they found his name on a list of British National Party members during filming for the series.

 William Hanson, etiquette expert, also quit filming after only one day, stating that the programme was 'detrimental to promoting good manners and etiquette' and that the so-called bachelors were just as bad as the girls with a few of them already married.